-Scott City VB edges Woodland 3-2 on memorable ‘Pink Out’ night
+Scott City volleyball edges Woodland 3-2 on memorable ‘Pink Out’ night

 The Cardinals continued to grind away behind sharp serving and smooth volleying as Woodland put the set to sleep behind a 6-0 run, capped off by a Makayla Altenthal kill to seal a 25-14 set victory.

-The Lady Rams opened Set 3 on fire, taking an early 14-8 lead behind beautiful kills from Kenna and senior Ramsey Spinks.
+The Lady Rams opened the next set on fire, taking an early 14-8 lead behind beautiful kills from Kenna and senior Ramsey Spinks.

-Scott City continued to keep ahead as six different players chipped away in the scoring department to finish off the set 25-19, including a set-clinching kill that saw Kenna leap in the air facing center court before changing her body angle and tipping the ball over the net.
+Scott City continued to stay ahead as six different players chipped away in the scoring department to finish off the set 25-19, including a set-clinching kill that saw Kenna leap in the air facing center court before changing her body angle and tipping the ball over the net.

-Set 4 was nearly a spitting image of the second, as Woodland built an early lead that it could not surrender to claim a 25-18 win and force a fifth and final set.
+The fourth set was nearly a spitting image of the second, as Woodland built an early lead and claimed a 25-18 win to force a fifth and final set.

 Scott City dug deep and sprinted to a 6-2 advantage behind several Landis kills, forcing Woodland to call a timeout.

-The Cardinals slightly recovered coming out of the break by cutting the deficit to 8-7, but Lady Rams senior Maggie Jones ended the contest with a match-clinching kill.
+The Cardinals slightly recovered, coming out of the break by cutting the deficit to 8-7, but Lady Rams senior Maggie Jones ended the contest with a match-clinching kill.

-Scott City won Set 5, 15-10, to defeat Woodland for the sixth consecutive time in the series.
+Scott City won the fifth and final set 15-10 to defeat Woodland for the sixth consecutive time in the series.

-The Lady Rams pushed their winning streak to three games and have now won four of their previous five with the postseason on the doorstep.
+The Lady Rams pushed their winning streak to three games and have now won four of their previous five, with the postseason on the doorstep.
 A strong defensive effort continues to give Scott City increased chances at potentially making a deep District 2 Tournament run.

 “We're going to have to stay disciplined,” Henry said.
 “If we can stay disciplined in our passing and our defense, good things happen for us and we can put into our setter’s hands.
-We've got utility to do it.
 We have the arsenal to do it.
 It's just if we can stay disciplined there.”

-Scott City will return to its home court next Tuesday, Oct.
-15 for a 6:30 pm match against New Madrid County Central.
+Scott City will return to its home court at 6:30 p.m.
+Tuesday, Oct.
+15, for a match against New Madrid County Central.

 Connect with the Southeast Missourian Newsroom: